Home Compare AR vs CTRA

 Antero Resources vs Coterra Energy: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Coterra Energy carrying a narrow edge on growth.
+Coterra Energy holds the cleaner structural position, with stability as the main driver and growth adding further support.
 Antero Resources still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, Coterra Energy is in better shape — its trend is intact while Antero Resources's trend has broken down.
 That puts structure and market broadly in agreement — Coterra Energy's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.